LubinRld/Teacherdle/README.md

 <a name="English-Version"></a>
 # English Version

-Teacherdle is a Wordle-like game, which means that you hav to guess a Teachers from the engineering school among a lis of most of them.
+Teacherdle is a Wordle-like game, which means that you have to guess a teacher from the engineering school thanks to multiple characteristic.
+We also have a Citation mode, where we have to guess which teacher told the sentence : the game algorythm is likely the same, we just added a hint after 3 guesses in order to help you find the answer.
-Here, we're using a database to stock and use the data about each teachers (only public data, nothing personal or private)
+Here, we're using a database to stock and use the data about each teacher (only public data, nothing personal or private)

 Before starting, you need to install pillow :
 ```